 WordPress PageBuilder Showdown - Visual Composer vs Divi Comparison

 Building a website may be an overwhelming task for many.
 However, the fact of the matter is you can conquer any battle if you have the right tools.
 And building a website is no exception.
-There are a lot of tools available to choose from, and drag and drop WordPress page builders are one such tool that have gained much popularity recently.
+There are a lot of tools available to choose from, and drag and drop WordPress page builders are one such tool that has gained much popularity recently.
 These page builders come in handy when you need an easy way to build your WP website.

 Divi vs Visual Composer Summary

 Divi offers endless layout possibilities, whereas Visual Composer comes with additional features that can be added at an extra fee.
-Divi has 30 modules and 20 different column layouts.
+Divi has over 40 modules and 20 different column layouts.
 On the other hand, Visual Composer comes packed with 40 content elements including charts, post grids, image carousels, video players, social media buttons, and text blocks.

 Ease of use